google/gvisor/test/fuse/README.md

 # gVisor FUSE Test Suite

 This is an integration test suite for fuse(4) filesystem.
-It runs under both gVisor and Linux, and ensures compatibility between the two.
-This test suite is based on system calls test.
+It runs under gVisor sandbox container with VFS2 and FUSE function enabled.

-This document describes the framework of fuse integration test and the guidelines that should be followed when adding new fuse tests.
+This document describes the framework of FUSE integration test and the guidelines that should be followed when adding new FUSE tests.

 ## Integration Test Framework

+By inheriting the `FuseTest` class defined in `linux/fuse_base.h`, every test fixture can runs in an environment with `kMountPoint` mounted by a fake FUSE server.
+Below diagram describes how a testing thread communicates with the FUSE server to achieve integration test.

-Please refer to the figure below. `>` is entering the function, `<` is leaving the function, and `=` indicates sequentially entering and leaving.
+For the following diagram, `>` is entering the function, `<` is leaving the function, and `=` indicates sequentially entering and leaving.

 ```
  |  Client (Test Main Process)         |  Server (FUSE Daemon)